tigerbeetle/tigerbeetle/NETWORK_PROTOCOL.md

 obviously bad traffic without doing any checksum calculations.

 We use SHA256 as our checksum for the prototype.
-We will switch to BLAKE3 after the prototype for more than double the throughput.
+We will switch to BLAKE3 after the prototype for more than double the hashing throughput, which is a real cost.

 The reason we use two checksums instead of only a single checksum across header and data is that we need a reliable way to know the size of the data to expect,